More ideas of places to visit while staying with us can be found here: Places To Visit.

-If you are looking for hotel accommodation near Sunderland Aquatic Centre SR5 1SU our bed and breakfast price and availability is here: book online.
+If you are looking for bed and breakfast accommodation near Sunderland Aquatic Centre SR5 1SU our bed and breakfast price and availability is here: book online.

-To celebrate Christmas we’d like to offer an exclusive discount code to our guests.
-It’s valid for all room types and dates…
+To celebrate Christmas we would like to offer an exclusive discount code to our guests.
+It is valid for all room types and dates…

 For more discounts and special offers on our blog click here: discounts and special offers.